 And another tip?
 Go on a whale watch expedition.

 "The thrill of going on a whale watch is the pure wonder of encountering a wild and majestic animal many times larger than yourself," the Pacific Whale Foundation's Anne Rillero, tells us.
 "Yes, you can see whales on television, but when you encounter a real whale in its natural habitat, living wild and free -- that's a moment you won't forget.
 To see the power of the whale as it breaches, to hear its haunting songs -- these are rare experiences that show you how amazing the natural world is."
-Check out our guidelines on How to Choose a Whale Watching Expedition.

 But whale watches are by no means limited to boating expeditions.
 Following is our island-by-island guide to the best spots to spot a whale -- from shore.

 - Hanauma Bay